Technology Function Assessment

 You have options.

-Some teams are completely self sufficient after six months and don't need anything else.
+Some teams are completely self sufficient after six months and do not need anything else.
 The capability is embedded, the CTO is operating at the right level, the team runs smoothly.
 They graduate out completely.

 Other teams move into Ascend, which is $5,000 per month for ongoing executive alignment.
-This maintains momentum and ensures the function doesn't slide backwards.
+This maintains momentum and ensures the function does not slide backwards.
 It creates a regular rhythm with the CEO, CTO and Board so everyone stays aligned on direction, risk and delivery.

-Ascend isn't about micromanaging the technology function.
-It's about making sure the CTO continues to operate as a peer at the executive table and that technology leadership stays ahead of where the business is going.
+Ascend is not about micromanaging the technology function.
+It is about making sure the CTO continues to operate as a peer at the executive table and that technology leadership stays ahead of where the business is going.

 Become CTO